How Amazon Automation Can Help You Grow Your Business

 That’s okay.
 You can always use Amazon’s multi-channel fulfillment service to ship and fulfill any orders you receive that don’t fall under an FBA listing.

-2. Automated Email Marketing Software
+2. Automate Communications Using Email Marketing Software

 Waiting even 30 minutes to respond to a potential lead decreases your odds of converting that lead into a customer by 21 times as opposed to contacting them within 5 minutes.